Rusty Crayfish (Orconectes rusticus)

 Native to the Ohio River drainage, rusty crayfish have spread to several U.S. states and Ontario.
 They have likely spread through bait bucket release by anglers, aquarium release by hobbyists, activities of commercial harvesters, and live study specimen release by teachers and students who buy them from biological supply houses.
 Females can carry fertilized eggs or a male's sperm so even the release of a single female could establish a new population.
 Eradicating established infestations is impossible.
 Your actions and your help in reporting new infestations are vital for preventing their spread.

 - Adults generally 3-5 inches (7.5-13 cm) long (nose to tail)

 - Claws larger and smoother than many other crayfish; usually without wart-like white bumps

 - Claws with oval gap when closed; no distinct thin slit or notch present

 What You Can Do

 - Learn to identify rusty crayfish.

-- Inspect and remove aquatic plants and animals from boat, motor, and trailer.
+- Inspect and remove visible aquatic plants, animals, and mud from boat, motor, and trailer before transport.